miriammarcu/MobileApplications/README.md

   - Navigations between screens/views.
   - Bonus: different layouts, depending on the device size (phone, tablet, etc.).

-Like everything in this world, there is a story.
+# In this world there is always a story.
 Here it is the story of this application:

 The application is an event manager for people in the Christian community.
 It has two types of users: admin and client.
 After logging in the CLIENT user is met with a list of events such as choir rehearsal, meeting with the young, celebrations.
 The user can mark as going to one or more of the these events.